Shop Local & Help Small Businesses Thrive

 The secret to success if you’re a small company is to get your community to support you.
 And as more people become aware of the importance of supporting small local enterprises, the more likely these small UK businesses will be able to succeed.

-To shop local, or small, involves catering to the people in your community.
+To shop local, or small, involves catering to the people in your neighbourhood.
 By becoming familiar with those customers who live in your vicinity, you can give them exactly what they want and need.
 You’re also providing something they can have immediately, as local delivery is fast and you can have instant, or almost instant, gratification.
 Often a small company offers products or services that are personalised, even hand-made, whether it’s food, clothing, or a lifestyle accessory.
 And that makes them even more charming.

 What Does Shopping Local Mean?

-According to an article in Forbes Magazine, statistics have shown that when people buy locally, at least 45% of the money spent stays local.
+According to an article in Forbes Magazine, statistics have shown that when people purchase locally, at least 45% of the money spent stays local.
 Not only do neighbouring companies create work, but they also network with each other and supply each other, making the entire chain stronger.
-Compare that to purchasing from a national supermarket or chain, where just 14% of your money remains in the community.
+Compare that to purchasing from a national supermarket or chain, where just 14% of your money remains in the neighbourhood.
 That’s a huge difference.

-The article quotes Jessica Ling, Senior VP of global brand advertising at American Express, the company that put Shop Small on the map.
+The article quotes Jessica Ling, Senior VP of global brand advertising at American Express, the company that put shop small on the map.
 She said small businesses “are the lifeblood of our communities that help create jobs, boost the economy, and enrich our neighbourhoods”.

-How do we Define This Type of Business?
+How do we Define Local Shops?

 Remember: Major national companies and online businesses pay little or no UK income tax, whereas small businesses all pay income tax.